leoliu0/cik-cusip-mapping/README.md

 dl_13D_13G.py will download all existing 13D and 13G

-get_cusip_cik.py will produce a csv file that contains the links.
+produce_links.ipynb will produce a csv file that contains the links.

+To download latest link file, go to https://bit.ly/2sCWKyR